Since 2017

 How to store sugar

-Sugar does not spoil, but it absorbs moisture → it can clump, and powdered sugar quickly clumps due to humidity.
+Sugar does not spoil, but it absorbs moisture, so it can clump, and powdered sugar clumps especially quickly in humid conditions.

 Granulated and cane

-• Keep in a dry place at a temperature up to 25 °C.
+• Keep it in a dry place at a temperature up to 25 °C.

-• Store in a glass or plastic container with a tightly closing lid.
+• Store it in a glass or plastic container with a tightly closing lid.

 Powdered sugar

-• Place a fabric bag with dry rice inside the jar – it will absorb moisture.
+• Place a fabric bag of dry rice inside the jar to absorb moisture.

 • Do not use silica gel if the powder will be used without heat treatment.